kromka-chleba/Exile/doc/Exile_Master_Design_Guide.md

 - Character + Dynamism = e.g ??? (meaning + new challenges = insight/revelation)
 - Dynamism + Dynamism = e.g. erupting lava gives warmth in Winter (new challenges + new challenges = chaos)

+### *Complexity Rather than Complicatedness:*
+- Sheer quantity of stuff tends to make a game confusing rather than good.
+- A limited set of content that behaves in interesting ways is far better than mere quantity.

+### *Pacing*
+- The tempo of the game will vary across time.
+You can see this as being a split between action and reflection.
+- Short loop: e.g. Plan/rest/craft in a safe place -> explore/travel/gather out in the world -> return to saftey (reflection -> action -> reflection)
+- Seasonal loop: expansion and exploration during easier seasons -> constriction and retreat during harsh seasons. (action -> reflection)
+- Reflective phases are slower, and encourage thinking.
+- Action phases are faster, and implement whatever thoughts the player came up with while reflecting.
+- Action/Reflection also extends to the game itself.
+Correct pacing might go so far as to break regular gameplay or even encourage the player to stop playing. e.g. after a moment of serious success or failure the player would need to stop playing in order to reflect on their entire experience of Exile itself.

 ## Design Principles
 - These principles exist to serve as guides for what is and is not good fit.
 - A well designed feature should be consistent with these principles.